 - Quantitative Reasoning – Critical thinking in contexts involving numerical information

-- Each college success mindset attribute is scored on a 10-60-point scale divided into three qualitative categories: Not Manifested, Inconsistent, Positive, and Strong Positive.
+- Each college success mindset attribute is scored on a 10-60-point scale divided into four qualitative categories: (Not Manifested, Inconsistent, Positive, and Strong Positive).

 Culturally Competent Translations: English and Spanish.

 Licenses to Administer: Sold globally exclusively to public and private educational institutions; DOE, NSF, NIH, RWJ, and other grant-funded projects; higher education program evaluation consultants, guidance counselors; doctoral dissertation scholars; and other government and agency level entities.

 Comprehensive assessment support services are available to not-for-profit educational organizations, government agencies, NGOs, dissertation scholars, and funded research clients.